Monday, November 30, 2009

 They appear in the opening image clockwise starting at 7 o'clock.
 Dustin Farrell, Kristine Poor, Joan Hawley, Pamela Zave, Deborah Vollbracht, Barbara Campbell, Mario Picayo, Marta McDowell, and Diana Mancini.
 I've introduced them below and their names connect to their web sites or blogs where you can find out more about them.

-Dusty is art longarm quilter.
+Dusty is an art longarm quilter.
 Dusty has been drawing and painting from ever since he can remember and he continues to let it all flow magically out of his hands through his longarm quilting.
 I have had the pleasure of seeing his stitching artistry on three of my quilts so far: Dream Garden, Twinkling Star (Both patterns available on my web page.), and Jake's Escalator (which will be published in the Jan/Feb 2010 issue of Fon's & Porter's Easy Quilts).

 Here they are for your viewing pleasure (Click on the pictures to see bigger so you can see the quilting details a bit better.)